SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/06-Lab.md

 ```

-Start splitting the java directory into packages.
-Create several ones to help you organize your project:
+Create 3 directories to help organize the project:

-- **models** – the directory of our database models(entities)
+- **models** – the directory of our database models (entities)

 - **repositories** – the package where we will hold the repository interfaces